perforce/helix-authentication-extension/docs/LDAP.md

 p4 --field AuthMethod=perforce user -o <username> | p4 user -f -i
 ```

 Note that when the `security` server configurable is set to `3` or higher, every user whose `AuthMethod` is `perforce` will be required to have a database password.
-This is true regardless of how the user with authenticate with the server.
-An easy way to set the password to a long random string (on Unix) might look like this:
+This is true regardless of how the user will authenticate with the server.
+An easy method for setting the password to a long random string (on Unix) looks like this:

 ```shell
 yes $(uuidgen) | p4 passwd <username>